-UK payslip law is changing: next month, changes to the way employers issue payslips will come into force under the Employment Rights Act 1996 (Itemised Pay Statement) (Amendment) Order 2018.
+UK payslip law is changing on 6th April 2019, changing how employers issue payslips under the Employment Rights Act 1996 (Itemised Pay Statement) (Amendment) Order 2018.

 To summarise the changes being made to payslip legislation, we’ve put together a handy guide below.